Rakoski/Leetstorer/README.md

 ## API Endpoints

-### Adding a user to an already established problem
+### Creating a problem and adding an already established user to it.

    ```
    mutation {